-Tax depends on your personal circumstances and if in doubt you should seek professional advice.
+Tax treatment depends on your individual circumstances and may be subject to change in the future.
+If you are in doubt you should seek professional advice.
 We cannot offer advice on tax.
 The tax summary we provide relates to the position of a UK resident individual taxpayer (not including trustees or personal representatives).
 Other categories of taxpayer should consider their own circumstances.

 Is any tax withheld from my Cash Returns?

-ISA: Investments held in an Abundance Innovative Finance ISA will not have withholding tax deducted as returns within an ISA are tax free.
+Investments held in an IF ISA: Investments held in an Abundance Innovative Finance ISA will not have tax deducted as returns within an ISA are tax free.

-Companies: Investments held by company accounts on Abundance (where the company is a UK incorporated and resident company) will not have withholding tax deducted.
+Investments held by a company: Investments held by company accounts on Abundance (where the company is a UK incorporated and resident company) will not have tax deducted.

 Variable return investments: No tax is deducted for Cash Returns from a variable return investment as your return is treated as a dividend in this instance, not interest.